 For the needy will not always be forgotten, Nor the hope of the afflicted perish forever.Psalm 9:18(NASB)

 David acknowledged the many judgements of God that fell on the wicked nations that threatened his people.
 He praised God's past acts of deliverance when evil men plotted his own downfall and destruction.
-He was not slow in expressing his grateful thank to His mighty Deliver...
-Who caused his enemies to turn back, stumble and perish.
+He was not slow in expressing his grateful thanks to His mighty Deliver Who caused his enemies to turn back, stumble, and perish.
 David remained confident in the Lord's never-failing faithfulness and promises to protect him in days ahead.

 Earlier in the psalm, we find David praising the Lord for His righteous judgment in times past, while the last verses contains a petition for safety in his current situation and future life.
 The first part acknowledges God's wonderful acts of deliverance in times past and this final segment requests God's ongoing protection and provision for the future.

-We live in a fallen world where men of faith will always suffer trials and tribulation, but the Psalmist offers hope for all who trust in the Lord.
-Even though there may be seasons of lack, or times when we feel forgotten or afflicted.
+We live in a fallen world where men of faith will always suffer trials and tribulations, but the Psalmist offers hope for all who trust in the Lord, even though there may be seasons of lack or times when we feel forgotten or afflicted.
 We are God's children and have His assurance that we are secure in His hand... for we have received the forgiveness of sin and His promise of life eternal.

 May we remember past blessings and times of deliverance and thank Him for His grace and favour towards us.
 May we declare His praises and rejoice in our great salvation.
 May we remember that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us, when Christ comes to take us to be with Himself... and may we remember the truth as expressed by James, "knowing that the testing of our faith produces patient endurance, and endurance must do its complete work, so we may grow in grace and become mature and complete in Christ - lacking nothing."